 Conduct a systematic inventory and inspection of the WASH facilities existing at the level of the HANWASH target communes (except Léogâne for W element of WASH) in 2024.

-Establish baseline data for each indicator outlined in the HANWASH program's indicator framework.
+Establish baseline data for each indicator outlined in the HANWASH program's indicator framework (further described below).

-Identify WASH related perceptions, attitudes, behaviors, and barriers to the adoption of safe practices among the households, schools, and healthcare facilities in the HANWASH target communes.
+Identify WASH related perceptions, attitudes, behaviors, and barriers related to the adoption of safe practices among the households, schools, and healthcare facilities in the HANWASH target communes.

 Establish performance targets for each indicator in the HANWASH program’s indicator framework.